vaadin/vaadin-demo-helpers/README.md

-# A set of helper elements for showing Vaadin Element demos
+# A set of helper elements for showing Vaadin component demos